-XVI.
+XV.
 PLAY EQUIPMENT

-Play equipment, of limited size, is permitted in family communities and may be located in the rear yards only.
+Play equipment, of limited size, is permitted and may be located in the rear yards only.
 Equipment must be portable and be capable of being moved off the lawn area on the rear patio to facilitate periodic mowing.
 Tenants are responsible for maintaining the equipment, for any damage to the lawns, and for any liabilities resulting in injury from use of such equipment.
 Trampolines are prohibited.